JacopoMangiavacchi/SwiftNLC/README.md

 This command produce the following files on the current folder: vectorizedDataset.json and intents.json

-# ModelNotebook
+# ModelNotebooks

-Python Jupyter Notebook using Keras API and TensorFlow as backend to create a simple fully connected Deep Network Classifier and CoreMLTools to export the TensorFlow model to CoreML
+This folder contains the Python Jupyter Notebooks to create using Keras API and TensorFlow as backend the Deep Neural Network Classifiers for intent recognitions.
+The Keras/TensorFlow models are exported to CoreML using the Apple CoreMLTools python library.

+- createModelWithNLTKEmbedding: a sample fully connected deep network classifier using a NLTK based one-hot encoding
+- createModelWithNSLinguisticTaggerEmbedding: a fully connected network classifier using a NSLinguisticTagger one-hot encoding
+- createModelWithFastTextEmbedding: a bidirectional RNN with Attetion classifier using a FastText for word2vec vector encoding

 Step by step instruction to create the ML model using Keras/TensorFlow and export it on CoreML using CoreMLConversionTool